Good web citizenship

-- If working on a new feature, consider adding prefs to control the behavior.
+- If working on a new feature, consider adding prefs to control the behaviour

 - [Fennec: "Prefs" can be Gecko prefs, SharedPreferences values, or build-time flags.
 Which one you choose depends on how the feature is implemented: a pure Java service can't easily check Gecko prefs, for example.]

-- There should be no string changes in patches that will be uplifted (including string removals).
+- No string changes in patches that will be uplifted (including string removals)

-- Flag a bug with dev-doc-needed if any addon or web APIs are affected.
+- Flag bug with dev-doc-needed if any addon or web APIs are affected

 - Use Javadocs extensively, especially on any new non-private methods